 Branch and Bloom

-Social skills for children and parent support circle growing side-by-side
+Neuroaffirming social skills and parent support growing side-by-side

-We’re creating a nature-based program for elementary-aged kids who are still learning how to navigate friendships, big feelings, and group dynamics—but thrive best outside of classrooms and fluorescent lights.
-While children build confidence, flexibility, and connection through low-pressure outdoor activities, parents will gather nearby for facilitated support, tools, and real talk.
-This is not a drop-off program—it’s a shared experience designed to help families grow stronger, together.
+A neurofirming social skills program for elementary-aged kids who are still learning how to navigate friendships, big feelings, and group dynamics—but thrive best outside of classrooms and demanding environments.
+While children build confidence, flexibility, and connection through low-pressure nature themed activities, parents will gather nearby for facilitated support, tools, and real talk.
+This is not a drop-off program—it’s a shared experience designed to help families grow stronger, together

 Mandy guides the children's group: Mandy is a neurodivergent mom, educator, and coach who’s spent nearly 20 years navigating the parenting world with two brilliantly unique, neurospicy kids.
 Along the way, she's led youth programs, earned a master’s degree in education, and built a career helping families create calm, connection, and confidence—without the shame or shoulds. (bluetulip.ie.llc@gmail.com)